CATEGORY HUB

 What types of tree seeds does Oreshka offer?

-Can I grow trees from seed in Zone 4 or 5 (UK, Northern Europe)?
+Can I grow trees from seed in Zone 4 or 5?

 How long does it take to grow a tree from seed?

 Yes for many species.
-Dwarf conifers such as mugo pine and dwarf Alberta spruce thrive in 40+ litre containers for decades.
+Dwarf conifers (mugo pine, dwarf Alberta spruce) thrive in 40+ litre containers for decades.
+Columnar apple and pear varieties are bred for container growing and fruit within 3 to 4 years.
 Date palms grow well in large pots indoors.
-Deciduous trees in containers require winter protection in Zone 5 and colder as root zones freeze faster in pots than in the ground.
-Hazelnut and dwarf almond are well-suited to large containers from Zone 5 upward.
+Standard-sized deciduous trees in containers need winter root protection in Zone 5 and colder.

-Local nurseries rarely stock wild-collected or rare species.
-Oreshka carries 12 how-to-grow guides for species including Metasequoia glyptostroboides (rediscovered in 1944, thought extinct for 5 million years), Coast Redwood (tallest tree on Earth), Balkan Pine (endemic to 5 Balkan mountain ranges), and Texas Black Walnut (drought-tolerant native).
-Seeds are fresh-harvested, germination-tested, and shipped in sealed moisture-proof packets within 2 to 3 business days.
+The collection covers species rarely found at standard nurseries: Metasequoia glyptostroboides (rediscovered in 1944, presumed extinct for 5 million years), heritage apple cultivars from 19th-century breeding programmes, Balkan Pine (endemic to 5 mountain ranges), and Texas Black Walnut (drought-tolerant native).
+All seeds are open-pollinated, fresh-harvested, germination-tested per batch, and dispatched in sealed moisture-proof packets within 2 to 3 business days.

-oreshka-seeds.com · Sealed packets · 2–3 day dispatch · Fresh harvest
+oreshka-seeds.com · Open-pollinated · Germination-tested · Sealed packets · 2–3 day dispatch